-- Courteous and timely service from EDD employees. - Expect that information maintained by the EDD be kept confidential and not published or made available for public inspection.
+- · Courteous and timely service from EDD employees. - Expect that information maintained by the EDD be kept confidential and not published or made available for public inspection.
 However, in certain instances, the law requires that this information be shared with other governmental agencies.
 When those instances occur, the EDD closely follows the law to protect your rights to confidentiality. - Call upon the EDD for accurate information, assistance, and to have all your questions answered. - Receive a clear and accurate account statement if the EDD believes you owe taxes. - Request a filing extension for up to 60 days.
 The law provides that the EDD may grant a filing extension where good cause is shown for a delay.
-(Refer to page 56 for the definition of "good cause.") - Request a filing extension for of up to two months.
-The law provides that the EDD may grant a filing extension when the governor declares a state of emergency if the employer is directly affected by an emergency or disaster. - Request a waiver of penalty by showing "good cause" for filing a report or making a payment late. - An impartial audit and a full explanation of our findings if your business is selected for an audit. - Discuss the issue(s) with an EDD representative, supervisor, office manager, and the Taxpayer Advocate Office if you disagree with an action taken by the EDD. - Appeal certain actions to the California Unemployment Insurance Appeals Board (CUIAB).
+(Refer to page 58 for the definition of good cause.) - Request a filing extension of up to two months.
+The law provides that the EDD may grant a filing extension when the governor declares a state of emergency if the employer is directly affected by an emergency or disaster. - Request a waiver of penalty by showing good cause for filing a late report or making a late payment. - An impartial audit and a full explanation of our findings if your business is selected for an audit. - If you are unable to resolve a payroll tax problem with an EDD representative, supervisor, and office manager, you may contact the Taxpayer Advocate Office for assistance. - Appeal certain actions to the California Unemployment Insurance Appeals Board (CUIAB).

-The Employers' Bill of Rights (DE 195) (PDF) (edd.ca.gov/pdf_pub_ctr/de195.pdf) brochure has been developed to inform you of your rights during the employment taxation process.
-For more information contact the Taxpayer Assistance Center at 1-888-745-3886.
+The Employer's Bill of Rights (DE 195) (PDF) (edd.ca.gov/pdf_pub_ctr/de195.pdf) brochure has been developed to inform you of your rights during the employment taxation process.
+For more information, contact the Taxpayer Assistance Center at 1-888-745-3886.